DigitalPublishingToolkit/ACIN-VolkskrantBuilding/blogpost.md

 ### description
 For all these reasons the production of the EPUB called for a lean, organized and fast workflow.
 It had to be created in a much shorter time span and direct than I had experienced so far, with the production of the  [Network Notebooks EPUBS](http://networkcultures.org/publications/#netnotebook).
 I decided to try out the workflow that is being developed inside the Digital Publishing Toolkit Project and is currently being applied in the creation of the [Hybrid Publishing Toolkit for the Arts](https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts) publication.

-As common to my working method, I employed the following tools:
+My usual method for creating EPUBs involves the following tools:
-* [Markdown](http://daringfireball.net/projects/markdown/syntax) source-files: a plain-text markup language, used to do most of the preparatory work on the book's text, necessary generating an error-free EPUB;
+* [Markdown](http://daringfireball.net/projects/markdown/syntax) source-files: a plain-text markup language, used to do most of the work on the book's text; It can perhaps be best described as a preparatory document to the generation of the EPUB, as all the essential content and structure of the EPUB is already present, under a much simpler form, in the Markdonwn.
-* [Pandoc](http://johnmacfarlane.net/pandoc/): the conversion software, that translates files between different markup languages, in this case from .docx to Mardown, and then from Markdown to EPUB3);
+* [Pandoc](http://johnmacfarlane.net/pandoc/): the conversion software, that translates between different markup languages.
+In this case I converted firs the manuscript from .docx to Mardown, and then the source Markdown file to an EPUB3 ebook;
-* [Git](http://git-scm.com/): the revision system that tracks the history of changes the sources files and scripts necessary to the production of the EPUB undergo.
+* [Git](http://git-scm.com/): the revision system that tracks the history of changes, the sources files undergo during the production of the EPUB.

-Yet, in addition to them I chose to also use a Makefile, as described by Michael Murtaugh in [Make Book blog post](http://networkcultures.org/digitalpublishing/2014/10/01/make-book/).
+Yet, in addition to them I chose to also use a Makefile, much in a similar way as described by Michael Murtaugh in [Make Book blog post](http://networkcultures.org/digitalpublishing/2014/10/01/make-book/).
 The Makefile became center of operations that compiled all the source files &ndash; not only the text, but images, metadata, font files, css stylesheets &ndash and addressed them to Pandoc, in order to produce the target EPUB file.

 Here is how does the Makefile used in the production of TVB EPUB looks like: